English

 in the room.

 A set table, two wine glasses, a tree decorated with care.
-But no one is in the room.
-The scene is prepared and left alone.
+No one is in the room.
+The scene feels prepared, then left alone.

 Audio Bottega · Lucca, Italy · January 2023